 - Researching and identifying funding opportunities, developing and reviewing proposals, interpreting guidelines, and contacting and establishing relationships with grant-making organizations, including assistance if and when contacting a program officer is appropriate.

 - What to Say- and Not Say- to Program Officers

 Whatever your research needs, we can help.
 We will run searches any time you are looking for a particular grant opportunity.

-If you're starting work on a proposal to an outside entity such as a foundation or government agency, start by completing the External Grant Form or contacting the grants office for any assistance you might need.
+If you're starting work on a proposal to an outside entity such as a foundation or government agency, read the instructions and complete the External Grant Form or contact the grants office for any assistance you might need.

 Carol G. Buckels, Director

 - Federal Business and Commerce Grants

 - Federal Education Grants

 - Collaborative, cross-disciplinary, and team-based public and private funding opportunities

 - FICF/ICUF Grant Alerts